CalebPecka/Spade/T5: Financial Plan.md

 </table>

 ## Overview of Revenue
 Our income primarily comes from customers purchasing products.
 The exact amount depends on the products customers purchase as well as how many products they purchase.
+We assumed a 100% markup on product purchases (double the manufacturing costs is an industry standard).
+This gives us the following equation for net income per customer transaction, assuming the average customer spends $100 on products each time they checkout:

+<b>Average product sale value = $100 - $50 - 2.9%($100) - $0.80 = $46.30</b>

+This means that the following equation represents how many sales we need to make to go even each year:
+<b>$46.30 * NUMBER OF YEARLY PURCHASES = $783,280</b>
+To be financially stable on the first year, we need to make an estimated 16,920 transactions (40 transactions a day).
+For year two, this value increases to 30,830 transactions to be financially stable (85 transactions a day).
+For year three, this value increases to 54,650 transactions.
+Any excess transactions are our companies net profit.
+We believe this company plan is manageable consider our marketing budget.
+The company would heavily rely upon seasonal offerings, which our marketing team has plenty of funds to support.
+Holidays such as Fourth of July (seasonal fireworks sales) have incredibly sought after products.
+These events are crucial to the economic stability of our company as well as word-of-mouth advertising for startup.
+We would also heavily target student populations, we frequently need cheap supplies to stay afloat.
+This would be a full scale operation which requires our undivided attention to be financially successful.

 <h1> Sources: </h1>
 <p>https://www.acelerartech.com/pricing/</p>